 In organ neuroses, such as cardiac neurosis, there may be corresponding physical dysfunction, in which case the heart function is impaired due to massive fears.
 However, organ neurosis can also impair the function of the stomach, intestines, lungs or joints.

 The specific cause for which a child may have neurosis is difficult to determine.
 The etiology of the illness is very multifaceted.
-Specialists say that of great importance are the child's interpersonal relationships with members of his family, as well as his relationships with teachers and classmates at school.
+Specialists say that the child's interpersonal relationships with members of his family, as well as his relationships with teachers and classmates at school, are very important.
 The following provoking factors of neurosis in children are considered to be the most frequent:

-- socio-psychological: Repeated conflicts in the family, difficult relationships with siblings, problems in communication with peers, etc;
+- socio-psychological: recurrent conflicts in the family, difficult relationships with siblings, problems in communication with peers, etc;

 - socio-cultural: Bullying at school, overwork, life in the big city;